HistoricEngland/H.API/GettingStartedGuide.md

 +	Authenticate using the obtained access token and follow the documented steps to submit your prepared data.

 ### Verify Submission:
-+	Check the API response for confirmation of successful submission.
++	Check the API response for confirmation of the successful submission.
 +	Confirm that your data is accessible and accurately represented within the system.

 ## External API Harvesting: